mgoltzsche/nodehack/README.md

 # nodehack
-A container image and Kubernetes DaemonSet to install a CA and configure a nameserver on a host.

-It is meant to be used for development and testing purposes.
+A container image and Kubernetes DaemonSet to install a CA root certificate and configure a nameserver on hosts for development and testing purposes.

+## Dynamic CA registration in the container runtime

+To make a container runtime aware of a new CA root certificate it has to be restarted.
+At the time of writing only [CRI-O](https://github.com/cri-o/cri-o) supports reloading CA certificates without terminating pods.

 ## script usage